Wearing earphones and listening to music while riding is one of those topics that divides the cycling community.

 “People who are deaf can ride perfectly safely while on the road.
 In the end we should all be looking out for each other.”

 Stay safe at night

-Sam Williams, One Pro Cycling rider
+Sam Williams, former pro rider

 “I am a huge lover of listening to music while riding.
 For me, earphones are just as important as a pump and spare inner tube when I’m out on a ride.

 “I listen to music even when I’m just out for an easy spin.
 It’s great for either chilling you out or getting you pumped up for when you have a harder training session.”